December 20, 2017

 January 4, 2017

 Metrics Monitors and Alerts.
 For your metrics query, you can set a monitor on a time series to alert you when the metric has crossed a static threshold, and then send an email alert.
 You can set a maximum of one critical alert and one warning alert for each monitor.
-For details see Metrics Monitors and Alerts.

 Webhook Connection for Microsoft Azure Functions.
 You can trigger an Azure function directly from a Scheduled Search or metrics monitor by configuring a Webhook connection in Sumo Logic.
 For details see Webhook Connection for Microsoft Azure Functions.